camba1/gotempm/README.md

 ```

 Once that completes, the microservices' credentials to the different dependencies (DBs, brokers,etc ...) can be managed in Vault.

+##### Observability

+Observability tools access while the application is running in K8s (with or without Vault):

+- Prometheus: `minikube service prometheus`
+- Grafana: `minikube service grafana`

 ##### Stopping the application